Group Calibration Sessions

 Group Calibration Tab

-Displays a table comparing AI evaluations vs. consensus values:
+Displays a table comparing all calibrators' evaluations (including the AI) against the consensus value.

 Consensus Column: The group's agreed-upon correct evaluation

-Highlighted cells (red/pink background) indicate where the AI differed from the consensus.
+Highlighted cells (red/pink background) indicate where a calibrator or the AI differed from the consensus.

 Individual Calibration Tab